patatetom/jop/README.md

 > _Some services do not allow the use of special characters in password : the service prefix prevents their use._

+# Service, prefix and secret

+## Service

+Service (and its possible prefix) is one of the two pieces of information to be provided and therefore remembered.
+The service must be at least 3 characters long.

+> _For best recall, it's best to choose simple, easy-to-remember forms : `gmail` and `yahoo`, for example, for the respective e-mail services, `pseudo1@gmail` and `pseudo2@gmail` to distinguish two Gmail accounts, etc…_

 # Installation

 ## Computer